 The major target audience for the Woodland Community College area is under 25 years of age (approx..
 61%) and are part time students (approx..
 77%).
-The College test approximately 1100 students per year, incoming seniors and new students.
+The College tests approximately 1100 students per year, incoming seniors and new students.
+Assessment policies and procedures are guided by the YCCD Board of Trustees Administrative Procedure 4237.